 Reduce by opening low and anchor and/or bundle.

 There are methods to subtly take control and the sequence or order in which you discuss your mutual goals.
 This includes your agenda and bundling of offers.
-We’ll save these best practices for our negotiation training classes, where we rely upon our world first Negotiation Simulation to make these choices clear and provide invaluable, no risk of losses practice.
+We’ll save these best practices for our negotiation sales training classes, where we rely upon our world-first Negotiation Simulation to make these choices clear and provide invaluable, no risk of losses practice.

 Most business people are aware that we’re more likely to be moved into action to avoid risk than to achieve a goal.
 Put differently, most companies buy to avoid pain or reduce risk than to achieve a lofty new vision.
 This nugget of sales negotiation wisdom was gifted to us by cognitive psychology’s “prospect theory.”
 Yet, too many salespeople still focus on the silver lining when they could be closing more sales deals at a faster rate with less stress by talking about the gray cloud.

 So check your messaging to ensure you are not ignoring the risks to your customer if they don’t continue working with you, or if they don’t continue buying your premium products or services.
 We decide to buy based on our emotions, then we backwards rationalize our decision by using reason.
 In NLP these directions are called ‘towards’ and ‘away from’.
 We venture more deeply into brain science and unpack further practical lessons on our sales negotiation seminars.

 Goal Frame: “By choosing our premium service, we’ll respond to calls within minutes.
 Our premium service means your production lines should remain up 99% of the time.
 This maximizes your productivity and ability to deliver on sales orders.”

 After hearing this, the buyer’s blood pressure, heart rate and brain chemicals (neurotransmitters and neuromodulators) are unlikely to have been shifted.
 So the buyer is unlikely to feel motivated to act.